The Journey Begins Here.

 - See things as they are—not as you would like them to be.

-- Learn to recognize your own behavioral patterns.
+- Learn to recognize your own behavioural patterns.

 - We must rethink how we are raising our daughters.

 - Equality is achievable when we stop trying to manipulate each other.

 - Balance and communication are the key elements of a successful relationship.

 - Behaviours to avoid if you want to remain faithful.